nesquena/resume/README.md

 While I was a freshman in college at University of California at Irvine, I moved on from my first startup but I was hooked and began independently learning all about desktop, mobile and web development.
-Executing products was fun and I realized this was what I wanted to do...at least for a while.
+Executing products was fun and I realized this was what I wanted to invest my time into.

 Classes and the academic theory were interesting to me but I couldn't resist the startup world.
 Still, I found at that time a passion for education and curriculum.
 I became a tutor for several years